darkwing-17/darkwing-17-blog/content/blog/2021/09-2021/2021-09-03-restart/index.md

 - Nothing new relationship wise.

 - In the meanwhile, I continue to do some freelance work, but it will be a challenge as I have found it's not quite as steady as getting a regular job where tasks and projects automatically get put in front of you.
+I am now on the job hunt, although I will continue to look for work on a freelance role.